sidmcfarland/idle-snitch/development-tasks.md

 - [ ] Support Windows 10+
 - [ ] Review non-functional requirements: assess if additional requirements, tests, or optimizations are needed before moving to development notes
 - [ ] Add or update any tasks in any section to reflect new or modified tasks based on the work completed so far
-- [ ] Update README with all non-functional requirement changes

 ## Development Notes
 - [ ] Use NotifyIcon and ContextMenuStrip for tray UI